General Ledger Basics: Definition and Examples

 2. Add the account numbers below the account name in the general ledger.

-3. When recording the transactions, go in chronological order to keep your financial records organized so it’s easy to find specific items by date.
+3. When recording transactions, go in chronological order to keep your financial records organized, so it’s easy to find specific items by date.

 5. Decide whether the account needs to be debited or credited.
 Assets and expenses increase on the debit side and decrease on the credit side of the T-account.
 Liabilities, equity, and revenue increase on the credit side and decrease on the debit side.

-To balance the general ledger, the account balances of both your debits and your credits must be equal.
-If your ledger doesn’t balance, you’ll need to investigate and include appropriate adjusting entries at the end of the accounting cycle.
+To balance the general ledger, the account balances of both your debits and credits must be equal.
+If your ledger doesn’t balance, you’ll need to investigate and include appropriate adjusting entries at the end of the accounting period.

 Let’s consider an example: You receive $700 from a debtor on March 1.
 On March 15, you purchase goods with $200 cash.
 This is what the entries will look like in a general ledger.